HaydnZK/openvas-first-test/README.md

 I’ll be walking through:
 - Setting up OpenVAS
-- Running an initial scan on a Windows VM
+- Running an initial scan on a Kali Linux VM
 - Reviewing and interpreting the results

 The goal is to practice and demonstrate vulnerability scanning and reporting in a simulated environment.